-No. In fact, protests are often explicitly intended to be apolitical.
-And they start where people are directly affected: right outside their own front doors.
+Protest is often explicitly intended to be apolitical.
+And it starts in the places where people are directly affected: right outside their own front doors.
 Carine Clément on different kinds of protest.

-Does political protest originate as a grassroots movement?
+How does political protest arise in Russia?
+From the bottom up, as a grassroots movement?
 Or are activists deliberately recruited by political actors?
 Both of these are true – and both are false, says Jan Matti Dollbaum.

 The Putin system is stable, and the probability that pressure from the street will result in a change of government is low, according to political scientists Graeme Robertson and Vladimir Gel’man.
 But making predictions is a tricky business – particularly considering how creative Russian society can be.